 But I was okay with that.
 I somehow could charm the straightest of men to eventually see me as a person, and not as a homosexual.

 In those years, letting out the ‘gay’ was a relief in clubs and bars.
 We gathered as a tribe to let ourselves be a bit girly during the huge dance party scene of the 1990’s.
 A decade before the only visibility came from gay men making no apologies for their look.
 Think Boy George and David Sylvian.
-Pretty boys like Mel Gibson (hard to think of him as a sex symbol now) and Tom Cruise popped into our fantasies.
+Pretty boys like Mel Gibson and Tom Cruise (hard to think of them as a sex symbol now) popped into our fantasies.